CrazyAwesomeCompany/autophing/lib/cron/README.md

 A Cron program installed on the server

 ### Sudocron ###
 Some servers require the root user to manage files in the /etc/cron.d directories (depending on OS).
 When using the cron.sudo option some targets will execute the "sudo" command.
-To prevent the sudo command from asking password, you could edit the sudoers file to support certain commands;
+To prevent the sudo command from asking password, you could edit the sudoers file (use `visudo` for this) to support certain commands;
 ```
 deployusername ALL=NOPASSWD:/bin/rm /etc/cron.d/*
 deployusername ALL=NOPASSWD:/bin/cp /deploy/folder/root/* /etc/cron.d/*